AnkitMahlawat/Projects/README.md

 ## Problem Statement : ARM Assembly Program Simulator
-● Parse the given an ARM assembly program as input to simulator and use an appropriate representation to store it in an array, with each array element representing an instruction.
+● Parse the given an ARM assembly program as input to simulator and use an appropriate representation to store it in an array, with each array element representing an instruction.<br>
-● Resolve the addresses of the labels
+● Resolve the addresses of the labels<br>
-● Simulation starts with the Program Counter (PC) pointing to the first instruction.
+● Simulation starts with the Program Counter (PC) pointing to the first instruction.<br>
 ● Execute the instruction.
-Display the values of the Register File and Memory contents as a result of executing the instruction.
+Display the values of the Register File and Memory contents as a result of executing the instruction.<br>
-● Proceed to the next instruction and continue the execution.
+● Proceed to the next instruction and continue the execution.<br>
 ● Simulation stops when there is no further instruction to execute.
 At the end of execution, report any interesting statistics regarding the number and types of instructions executed, etc.